giffordlabcvr/AAV-Atlas/analyses/ht_analysis/README-Docker.md

 ### Running the Horizontal Transfer (HT) Analysis Workflow in Docker

+> 💡 **Before you begin:**\
+> Ensure you've installed AAV-Atlas using Docker by following the [main Docker installation guide](https://github.com/giffordlabcvr/AAV-Atlas/wiki/Docker-Installation).\
+> This sets up the required `gluetools-mysql` container and installs the `aav` project database.

 The HT analysis in AAV-Atlas investigates recombination-driven horizontal transfer of *cap* genes across divergent *rep* lineages.
 The analysis is defined entirely within the GLUE project and executed by running a single script, provided the project files are accessible inside the Docker container.

 #### Step 1: Mount the AAV-Atlas directory when starting the GLUE container